-Desmoid-type fibromatosis (DF) is a rare type of benign (non-cancerous) tumour.
+Desmoid-type fibromatosis (DF) is a rare type of soft tissue tumour.

 Patients are treated by sarcoma specialist oncologists who have the skills and experience to treat them.

-In every million people, 5-6 could be expected to develop DF.
+DF is rare.
+In every million people, around 5-6 could be expected to develop DF.

 It is difficult to predict how DF will develop.
 Sometimes they can be slow growing and they have also been known to get smaller without any treatment.

 People with DF that is not related to having FAP may discover a lump and visit their GP who will refer them to a specialist doctor.
 A specialist will do: